WojciechMatuszewski/programming-notes/aws-solutions-architect.md

 - if you see **ISCSI** that is **probably Volume Gateway**.

+* remember that **if the consumer wants ALL his data in S3, you should NOT use cached volume**.
+This is because with cached volume only your primary data is written to s3.

 #### Security

 - **by default only the account that created the bucket can do stuff with it**